-Let’s look at figure 4 for another way to view structured investments.
+Let’s look at figure 4 for another way to view structured product hedge funds.
 Note in light blue, we have CDs or Zeros that, over time, return 100% of our principle investment.
 So there is no loss!

-The darling of the annuity world, Fixed (or Equity) Indexed annuities are structured products with the additional backing of the insurance company guaranteeing the product.
+The darling of the annuity world, Fixed (or Equity) Indexed annuities are structured product investments with the additional backing of the insurance company guaranteeing the product.

 This additional backing is not free, and FIAs can be even more expensive that structured products.

 They are pitched: participate in growth of the index with no downside!